dscvr-com/orbit-360-python/README.md

 This sample project shows how to control an Orbit360 using python.

+## Requirements

+This sample runs on python 3.6 and needs the `bluepy` library to function properly.

 ## What does it do?

 The example script sends a movement command to the Orbit360 using the `bluepy`.